Deceptrax123/LGIN/readme.md

 # Lorentzian Graph Isomorphic Network
 Official code of our paper "Lorentzian Graph Isomorphic Network".
-The preprint will be linked once its out on ArXiv.
+The preprint can be found <a href="https://arxiv.org/abs/2504.00142">here</a>.

 ## Running the Scripts
 - Create a Python(preferrably >3.10) virtual environment and activate it.
 Run the following command